UtRaj/Sales_Analyze/README.md

 # Sales Analyze ( Sales Conversation Analysis )
 This app is designed to analyze sales conversation transcripts to determine the likelihood of a customer purchasing a course.
-It utilizes natural language processing (NLP) techniques and various parameters to generate a score and justification for the likelihood of conversion.
+It utilizes natural language processing (NLP) techniques & various parameters and Google Gemini to generate a score and justification for the likelihood of conversion.

 ## Features